Gary Urton: Sexual harassment allegations

 According to an investigation by The Harvard Crimson, Urton was the subject of a sexual harassment complaint from a former student in 2016.
 The student alleged that Urton "pressured her into 'unwelcome sex'" in exchange for a recommendation letter.
 Urton responded that the allegations were "either untrue, inaccurate, or misleading".
 More allegations emerged following the publication of the investigation.
 UC-San Diego professor Jade d'Alpoim Guedes alleged that Urton had inappropriately propositioned her for sex while she was a graduate student at Harvard.
 It was also alleged that Urton harassed students at his field school in San Jose de Moro, and the anthropology department received further complaints that were not made public.
 After 25 faculty members and nearly 400 students signed letters calling for his resignation, Urton retired from Harvard in July 2020.
 In June 2021, the Harvard Office for Dispute Resolution concluded that Urton had engaged in unwelcome sexual conduct and abused power with individuals over whom he had professional responsibility.
 In response to these findings Urton was stripped of his emeritus status, and was banned from engaging with the Harvard community.

 The allegations against Urton surfaced amidst reports of a general culture of sexual harassment and gender discrimination at Harvard's anthropology department.
 In June 2020, over fifty former students and faculty signed a letter complaining that under Urton's leadership, the department was an "old boys’ club" that fostered "an environment that tolerated gender-based harassment, [...] sexual misconduct, sexism, and misogyny."
 In 2015, while Urton was the chair of the department, a Title IX gender discrimination lawsuit was brought against it by former professor Kimberly Theidon.
 The lawsuit primarily concerned multiple allegations of sexual harassment against Urton's colleague Theodore C. Bestor, but also included the accusation that Urton had protected Bestor and "intentionally sabotaged" Theidon's application for tenure because of her advocacy for students who experienced sexual harassment.

-In 2021, the University’s Office for Dispute Resolution arrived at the conclusion that Urton “engaged in unwelcome sexual conduct and abused power with individuals over whom he had professional responsibility.”
-The University's leadership revocated Urton of his emeritus status, he is now barred from teaching and advising undergraduate or Graduate School of Arts and Sciences students; availing himself of Faculty of Arts and Sciences amenities or resources; and accessing the FAS campus or FAS-sponsored events.
-FAS dean Claudine Gay noted that President Lawrence S. Bacow agreed to extend the last sanction, barring Urton from the entirety of the University’s campus and all Harvard-sponsored events.